Action System

 UGameplayAbilityBase.
 It handles the end-event handshake that tells the Action System when the ability finishes.
 Without it, the AI gets stuck waiting.UGameplayAbilityBase provides:- Rotation Lock (

-bLockAIRotation) - AI commits to the attack direction (no tracking mid-swing). - Motion Warping (
+bLockAIRotation): the AI commits to the attack direction with no tracking mid-swing. - Motion Warping (

 Each action can choose how its ability is triggered via the